-Malcolm first became interested in providing exercise therapy for scoliosis clients in 2008 when a Pilates colleague, a physiotherapist visiting from Germany, introduced him to the Schroth Method.
+He first became interested in providing exercise therapy for scoliosis clients in 2008 when a Pilates colleague, a physiotherapist visiting from Germany, introduced him to the Schroth Method.
 From the outset it was evident that the Schroth Method of scoliosis exercise therapy not only helped to improve posture and balance, it also alleviated pain caused by the scoliosis.

 “Three-Dimensional Treatment for Scoliosis – A Physiotherapeutic Method for Deformities of the Spine” by Christa Lehnert-Schroth, P.T. became his most valuable learning resource regarding scoliosis.
 The more Malcolm immersed himself in the Schroth Method the more determined he was to visit the Asklepios Katharina-Schroth-Klinik in Bad Soberheim, Germany for training.

 Kit, Olivia and Malcolm passed their Schroth Therapy theory and practical exams.
 Working hands on with many of the 180 in-patients during their training was both a humbling and empowering experience.
 In May 2016 Malcolm returned to the Klinik in Germany for further studies and training in the Schroth Method.

 The Schroth Method is widely recognised now as a form of cobnservative treatment for idiopathic scoliosis in many countries throughout the world.
-The 2011 SOSORT Guidelines “Orthopaedic and Rehabilitation Treatment of Idiopathic Treatment during Growth” made several recommendations with regards to performing scoliosis specific exercise to prevent scoliosis progression during growth, and during bracing and surgical therapy.
+The 2016 SOSORT Guidelines “Orthopaedic and Rehabilitation Treatment of Idiopathic Treatment during Growth” made several recommendations with regards to performing scoliosis specific exercise to prevent scoliosis progression during growth, and during bracing and surgical therapy.